Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

 \subsection{Physical Experiments}

-To evaluate the trained models' generalization and Sim2Real capability, we transfer our models to an unseen large indoor environment without fine-tuning, and their performance on different devices is compared.
+To evaluate the trained models' generalization and Sim2Real {capabilities}, we transfer our models to an unseen large indoor environment without fine-tuning, and their performance on different devices is compared.
 The test environment is an enclosed room with the size of $8m \times 7m \times 4m$.
-Each side, excluding the floor and the ceiling of the environment, is covered by white curtains.
-The target is a parcel box with the size of $0.20m \times 0.30m \times 0.20m$, placed randomly on/behind obstacles within the environment at several testing positions.
-Every side of the box is attached with a printed April Tag (Tag36h11) \cite{olson2011tags}.
-An OptiTrack motion capture system with eight cameras is used for broadcasting positions of the drone(s) and the target.
-The position of the target is used to detect if the drones can achieve their goal.
+Each side, {excluding the floor and ceiling of the environment, is covered with white curtains.
+The target is a parcel box with the size of $0.2m \times 0.3m \times 0.2m$, placed randomly in/behind obstacles within two environments in several test positions such as edges and corners to control the TDL near $\epsilon=0.5$ (Env 1, fewer obstacles) or $\epsilon=1.0$ (Env 2, all choosing from the set $U(\bm{C})$ with more obstacles; for detailed locations, see the project website).} Each side of the box is attached with a printed AprilTag (Tag36h11) \cite{olson2011tags}.
+An OptiTrack motion capture system with eight cameras is used {to broadcast} the positions of the drone(s) and the target.
+The position of the target is used to detect whether the drones can achieve their goal.
 In our experiment, the laptop computing center and Tello Edu drones are used to deploy our trained models and conduct flight tests.
 In addition, for deployment on the onboard computers, three of the following computing platforms are evaluated on their performance in terms of the execution speed of the trained model using only their CPUs.
 Note that the trained model for only a single drone deployment is considered for this evaluation. \begin{itemize} \item Lenovo Ideapad Slim 5 Pro laptop running Ubuntu OS with AMD Ryzen 7 5800H CPU and 16GB DDR4 RAM.